kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 shown [here](https://golang.org/doc/code.html#GOPATH) if you encounter the error `kind: command not found` after installation.

-Without installing go, kind can be built reproducibly with docker using `make install`.
+Without installing go, kind can be built reproducibly with docker using `make build`.

 Stable binaries are also available on the [releases] page.
 Stable releases are generally recommended for CI usage in particular.